 Let me say here that the chances of you being involved in an air emergency are fairly remote.

 And in case you were wondering, the odds of you dying in a plane crash are currently estimated to be around 11 million to one, according to published reports.

 That statistic however only speaks to the chances of a fatality.

 Taking part in an emergency landing, however, is completely different.
 According to the FAA, these types of incidents occur around 150 times per year.

 Sure, the odds suggest it will probably never happen to you but I am here to say that it could.
 Why do I say this?

 In the early 1990s, I was on a DC-9 passenger jet flying from Chicago to St. Louis (ORD – STL) with my final destination being Los Angeles.
 A change of aircraft was to take place in St. Louis, where I was to transfer to a 727.

 This was an evening flight in the autumn of that year.

 I was seated in the midsection of the aircraft in an aisle seat in an emergency exit row.
 Next to me in the window seat was an airline pilot who was commuting down to St. Louis to work.
 Both of us were flying on what is commonly referred to as a “pass” in the industry (aka non-rev).

-The pilot and me had started chatting after we took off from Chicago and we were making a bunch of small talk - pretty much for nearly the entire flight down to St. Louis.
-The time went by so fast that before I knew it, we were beginning our decent into Lambert Field.
+The pilot and I had started chatting after we took off from Chicago and we were making a bunch of small talk—pretty much for nearly the entire flight down to St. Louis.
+The time went by so fast that before I knew it, we were beginning our descent into Lambert Field.
 It is a short flight that is 45 minutes to an hour usually.